What happened in Vegas comes to Albert Lea via variety show

 “Fabulous Vegas Guys,” coming to the Marion Ross Performing Arts Center Friday, is a part of musician and performer Jonny Bird’s farewell to Minnesota.
 In under two weeks, he is moving to Vegas to headline his own show.

 “I’m not going there as Elton John or Britney Spears or Celine Dion,” Bird said.
 “There’s no name recognition with me in Las Vegas, and within a month, I’ll be headlining a show that I wrote,” Bird said.

 He referred to the chance as a door that doesn’t usually open for performers.

 But that’s the Vegas of the future.
 For the Fabulous Vegas Guys, the focus is a little further back.

-“It pays homage to the vintage Vegas shows of the past,” Bird said.
+“It pays homage to the vintage Vegas shows of the past, before the best casinos in Oklahoma according to Sportslens became the norm of today,” Bird said.

 The show will feature music from Frank Sinatra, the Rat Pack, Elvis Presley and Neil Diamond, as well as impressions and comedy.

 “It is a true Las Vegas variety show,” Bird said.

 Bird traditionally performs the show with Donny Tersigni, but due to health issues, substitute Mario Rosales will play in Tersigni’s place.
 Rosales, a singer, comedian and impressionist, performs in Vegas, Branson and other places.